William Grover-Williams: Second World War

 On 28 February 1940, Grover-Williams enlisted in the British Royal Army Service Corps and worked as a driver in France.
 In June 1940, he was evacuated from Dunkirk to England after the victory by Nazi Germany in the Battle of France.
 Due to his fluency in both French and English, he was recruited into the Special Operations Executive (SOE) in autumn 1940.
 SOE trained him to be an agent and promoted him from private to second lieutenant.
 On 29 May 1942, Grover-Williams and another SOE agent, Christopher Burney, parachuted "blind" (with no reception committee on the ground) into France near Le Mans.
 Grover-Williams proceeded to Paris where he reunited with his wife, Yvonne, but, for security reasons, he found himself a different place to live and work.
-Grover-Williams' work name with SOE was "Sebastian."
+Grover-Williams's work name with SOE was "Sebastian".
 His task for SOE was to create a "sleeper" cell called Chestnut which would prepare to take action against the German occupiers when ordered to do so by SOE.

 SOE's network in Paris was Autogyro, headed by Pierre de Vomécourt, but in April 1942 the Germans were destroying Autogyro and killing or imprisoning its members.
 SOE envisioned Chestnut as a replacement for Autogyro, but with the creation of the Prosper network later in 1942, the much smaller Chestnut network became a secondary network in Paris, devoting itself to storing arms for the eventual use of the French resistance against the German occupiers.
 Grover-Williams recruited two fellow race-car drivers, Robert Benoist and Jean-Pierre Wimille, into his network and the trio used their wives and other women as couriers.
 The base of their operations was the Benoist family estate near Auffargis about 25 mile southwest of Paris.